Trust & compliance

 Security

-- Read-only access to your Azure subscriptions — we never modify your infrastructure
+- Read-only access to your AWS, Azure, and Google Cloud environments — we never modify your infrastructure

 - Your data stays in the EU (Azure West Europe + North Europe regions)